Protecting

 Please contact us if you require further information.

 English.
 Late 20C.
 A variety of 4 rubber and plastic eye protectors to protect gardener visually and physically when bending over cane.
+1 to 2 inches.

 English.
 20C.
 Terracotta.